HL7/davinci-dtr/src/pagecontent/use_case.md

 A healthcare provider organization contains medical providers such as hospitals, doctors, etc.

 #### EHR System
 The Electronic Health Record (EHR) system shall be the primary system used to initiate the DTR process.
-The SMART on FHIR app will typically be initiated from within the EHR.
+The Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR app will typically be initiated from within the EHR.

 #### DTR compliant SMART on FHIR app
-Within DTR the SMART on FHIR app is considered a key component because of the inherent nature of SMART on FHIR apps, namely the ability to call into backend systems such as payers using [CDS Hooks](https://cds-hooks.hl7.org) as well as the ability to run rules such as [CQL](https://cql.hl7.org/STU2/).
+Within Documentation Templates and Rules (DTR) the SMART on FHIR app is considered a key component because of the inherent nature of SMART on FHIR apps, namely the ability to call into backend systems such as payers using [Clinical Decision Support (CDS) Hooks](https://cds-hooks.hl7.org) as well as the ability to run rules such as [Clinical Quality Language (CQL)](https://cql.hl7.org/STU2/).
 This functionality will enable DTR to gather documents and templates as well as run rules to reduce the time involved in the Documentation Requirements Lookup Service (DRLS) process.

 #### Users (clinicians and office staff)
 Users or Providers are challenged to deal with the diversity of administrative and clinical requirements that impact documenting the need for treatment and selecting the appropriate best path for care.
 The current environment is made more complex by the large number of payer-based requirements that must be met to document that covered services and devices are medically necessary and appropriate.